oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

 13. Ensure system time of the ZDM service host and source database server are in sync with your Oracle Cloud Infrastructure target

-   If the time on any of these systems varies beyond 6 minutes from the time on OCI, it is recommended to be be adjusted.
+   If the time on any of these systems varies beyond 6 minutes from the time on OCI, it is recommended to be adjusted.
 You can use ntp time check to synchronize the time if NTP is configured.
 If NTP is not configured, then it is recommended that you configure it.
 If configuring NTP is not an option, then you need to correct the time manually to ensure it is in sync with OCI time.

     Steps to check and compare time is mentioned in next Lab.